Kristina01111000/Drws_site/README.md

-- Look into putting an essay attachment lesson for fourissimo club
+- Look into putting an essay attachment lesson for fourissimo club -> new plugin from peepso
 - Put the fourissimo club into the lesson dropdown
 - Make a fourissimo club group, link to it from the page
 - Get a pdf from dr w for the fourissimo page